 Filled with colors of antiqueness, the Bhaktapur Durbar Square is a place to visit the Royal Palaces, Golden Gate, 55 Window Palace, Pujari Matth, 5 Storey Temple, Taleju Temple, Pashupatinath Temple with erotic carvings, Char Dham Temples, Tilmadhav Narayan Temple, Royal Bath, etc.

 Old buildings joining together and small alleys to pass by will take you to the world of fantasy, from Bhaktapur Durbar Square to Pottery Square to Natapola Square to Duttatraya Square visiting all the four squares of the Bhaktapur city will broaden your view about Nepal and its people, how rich the culture was and is.

 All mixed together makes Bhaktapur the Island of Integrity, with different religious practices and people living together.
-Visiting Bhaktapur will take you to historical palaces, temples, museums,s and many more.
+Visiting Bhaktapur will take you to historical palaces, temples, museums, and many more.

-Moreover, in Hanuman Ghat one can see open cremation going on, the city is self-sufficient with all their needs, so the rulers and people during the ancient time had the concept of building all the necessary structures needed for the kingdom people.
+Moreover, in Hanuman Ghat one can see open cremation going on, the city is self-sufficient with all its needs.
+So the rulers and people during the ancient time had the concept of building all the necessary structures needed for the people.

-Bhaktapur City Tour includes two historical sites of the Bhaktapur which includes Bhaktapur Durbar Square and Changunarayan temple an important temple dedicated to Lord Vishnu/ Bishnu dates back to the 3rd century AD.
+Bhaktapur City Tour includes two historical sites of the Bhaktapur which are Bhaktapur Durbar Square and Changunarayan temple an important temple dedicated to Lord Vishnu/ Bishnu that dates back to the 3rd century AD.

 Our Bhaktapur tour guide will make sure your visit to the ancient city/ kingdom of Nepal is priceless in terms of its research-oriented views of the surrounding areas.
 So, what To Do In Bhaktapur won't worry you; let it pass to Discover Altitude.

 2. Changunarayan Temple